leonp/Klinik/readme.md

 ## Images

-Klinik refers to 2 images in the `/images` folder:
+Klinik refers to an image in the `/images` folder:

-1. `portrait.jpg`: The header logo.
+`portrait.jpg` is the header logo.
 Should be a square picture.
 The theme resizes the image automatically.
-2. `favicon.jpg`

 You can change the logo via the `Appearance > Header` menu.
 Replace the favicon image with your own small jpg.

-You can add a `bleed` class to images to make them bleed into the left margin at 960px+

 ## Custom archives page